PyRepair/maniple/training-data/summarize-experiment/pandas/169/prompt_response_response_5.md

     if is_transposed:
         data = data.T

-    result = data._data.quantile(
+    if not data.empty:  # Check if data is not empty result = data._data.quantile(
             qs=q, axis=1, interpolation=interpolation, transposed=is_transposed
         )

         if result.ndim == 2:
             result = self._constructor(result)
         else:
             result = self._constructor_sliced(result, name=q)

         if is_transposed:
             result = result.T
+    else:
+        result = data  # Return the original data if empty

     return result
 ```

-In the revised function, a conditional check for an empty DataFrame has been added at the beginning, and an appropriate response is returned if the DataFrame is empty.
-This ensures that the function properly handles the special case of an empty DataFrame, resolving the bug associated with computing quantiles on empty data subsets.
-The revised function can be used as a drop-in replacement for the buggy version.
+In the corrected function, a check has been added to ensure that the `data` DataFrame is not empty before performing operations on it.
+If the `data` DataFrame is empty, the function returns the original `data` without attempting to compute the quantile, thus avoiding errors related to empty arrays.
+This ensures that the `quantile` function can handle empty DataFrames correctly without encountering issues related to empty arrays.